 In each city, there are some particular places for protestors to gather, and these places mostly are not near touristic sites.
 For instance, Enghelab square in Tehran is one of the main places for protestors, but it’s far away from any tourist sites in Tehran.

-In conclusion, there is a small chance that you visit Iran at the same time as protests are happening.
-Furthermore, if such a thing happens, you do not need to worry.
-You just need to not participate in the protest’s gatherings!
+In conclusion, there is a small chance that you will visit Iran simultaneously as protests are happening.
+Furthermore, you do not need to worry if such a thing happens.
+To stay safe, you only need to not participate in the protest’s gatherings!
 The wisest suggestion is to ask locals about the gathering locations and avoid going there.

 How is road safety in Iran?
 Honestly, road safety in Iran could be a little better.
 But it’s not as bad as you probably think it is.
 Just take a look at this world map.
 And road deaths in Iran have sharply decreased over a 3-year course.
 And it’s still improving to this day.
-However, going to Iran, knowing some tips and tricks about the roads and driving doesn’t hurt.
+However, knowing some tips and tricks about the roads and driving doesn’t hurt going to Iran.

 - As a pedestrian, cross the busy streets using a local’s help.
 Just wait for somebody to show up and cross the street at the same time as them.